BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/dotnet-dotnetcore.md

 * Create a dataset throught the xsd wizard or an entity data model through the edmx wizard.
 <p style="font-size:1.1em;margin-bottom:-8px">For an xsd dataset:</p>

-* You can add your Firebird database to the server explorer (SE) (*or add a Settings connection string*) using the `Firebird SQL Server` data source and selecting the `BlackbirdSql DDEX 2.0` provider.</br>Using the SE is the easiest.
+* You can add your Firebird database to the server explorer (SE) (*or add a Settings connection string*) using the `Firebird` data source and selecting the `BlackbirdSql DDEX 2.0` provider.</br>Using the SE is the easiest.
 From there you can just drag and drop your Firebird database entities onto the xsd.

 <p style="font-size:1.1em;margin-bottom:-8px">For an ADO.NET edmx:</p>